front-commerce/developers.front-commerce.com/source/docs/advanced/graphql/change-resolver-behavior.md

 ---
 id: change-resolver-behavior
 title: Change a resolver behavior
+description: In a project, it is quite usual to have the need to change the implementation of the resolver associated with a GraphQL field.
+This page explains how to do it properly so that the project remains as maintenable as possible.
 ---

-In a project, it is quite usual to have the need to change the implementation of the resolver associated with a GraphQL field.
-This page explains how to do it properly so that the project remains as maintenable as possible.

 As an example, we will change the way the Product `meta_description` field value is generated.